Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vmss-flexible-orchestration-manual-add-vm/README.md

 ---
 description: This template will create N number of VM's with managed disks, public IPs and network interfaces.
 It will create the VMs in a Virtual Machine Scale Set in Flexible Orchestration mode.
 They will be provisioned in a Virtual Network which will also be created as part of the deployment
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: vmss-flexible-orchestration-manual-add-vm
 languages:
 - json
 ---